-Table 1 Table 17.101E.07 Definitions of the Different Types of Work/Live Units TT Maximum Separation between Unit residential residential and Additional Type floor area Special requirements nonresidential floor area Regulations Type 1 One-third All remaining floor area to be used for the Nonresidential floor area and 1, 2 primary non-residential activity. residential floor area shall be located on separate floors (including mezzanines) or be separated by an interior wall.(see Note 2, below, for an exception for kitchens) Type 2 50 percent 1.
-At least 75% of the ground floor must be Nonresidential floor area and 1, 2, 3 dedicated to nonresidential floor area; and residential floor area shall be 2.
-The ground floor must be directly accessible to located on separate floors the street and have a clearly designated (including mezzanines) or be business entrance. separated by an interior wall. (see Note 2, below, for an exception for kitchens).
+Table 1 7.101E:07 efinitions of the Different Types of Wor k/Live Units 🛣 🕡 🐼 Unit Type Maximum residential floor area Special keguliements iSeparationibetween residential and nonresidential (1000 area Additional Regulations Type 1 One-third All remaining floor area to be used for the primary non-residential activity.
+Nonresidential floor area and residential floor area shall be located on separate floors (including mezzanines) or be separated by an interior wall.(see Note 2, below, for an exception for kitchens) 1,2 Type 2 50 percent 1.
+At least 75% of the ground floor must be dedicated to nonresidential floor area; and 2.
+The ground floor must be directly accessible to the street and have a clearly designated business entrance.
+Nonresidential floor area and residential floor area shall be located on separate floors (including mezzartines) or be separated by an interior wall. (see Note 2, below, for an exception for kitchens).
+1, 2, 3

 - 1. All required plans for the creation of Work/Live units shall: (1) delineate areas designated to contain residential activities and areas designated to contain nonresidential activities, and (2) contain a table showing the square footage of each unit devoted to residential and nonresidential activities.
-See 17.102.190 for regulations regarding converting facilities originally designed for industrial or commercial occupancy to joint living and working quarters. - 2.
+See 17.102.190 for regulations regarding converting facilities ouginally designed for industrial or commercial occupancy to joint living and working quarters. - 2.
 For Work/Live in D-CE-3 and D-CE-4 zones, a kitchen may be open to non-residential floor area if the kitchen is adjacent to and directly accessible from a residential floor area or stairs that lead to residential floor area.
 In these kitchens not separated by an interior wall, the kitchen is only required to be separated from the nonresidential floor area by a partition that can be opened and closed. - 3.
 Each D-CE-3 and D-CE-4 Work/Live unit shall contain no more than one fully equipped kitchen.
 A D-CE-3 and D-CE-4 Work/Live unit may contain a second sink and counter to serve the nonresidential floor area.